-Check with personnel using power supplied by the generator and let them know that the power is going to be turned off.
-Verify the power shut down will not create any hazards by accidentally turning off equipment that needs to be kept on (pumps, compressors, lights, etc.).
+Prior to shutting down the unit, check with personnel using power supplied by the generator and let them know that the power is going to be turned off.
+Make sure the power shut down will not create any hazards by accidentally turning off equipment that needs to be kept on (pumps, compressors, lights, etc.).

-- Remove all loads from the generator by opening all circuit breakers (turn OFF (O)). - 2.
-Let the engine run for approximately five minutes to allow it to cool down. - 3.
-Push O. Pressing the red Engine Stop/Reset (O) button will result in the generator going into the shutdown cycle and starting a 15 second shutdown timer called stopping.
+- 1. Remove all loads from the generator by opening all circuit breakers (turn OFF (O)). - 2.
+Let the engine run for approximately five minutes to allow it to cool down.

+- 3. Push (O).
+Pressing the red Engine Stop/Reset (O) button will result in the generator going into the shutdown cycle and starting a 15 second shutdown timer called stopping.
 If the unit does not shut down within 15 seconds, a stop fail alarm will be displayed on the LCD window. - 4.
 After the unit shuts down, move the Control Power switch to OFF (O).

 Note: For extended storage time, disconnect the battery.
-Refer to the engine operator's manual for extended storage requirements.
+See the engine operator's manual for extended storage requirements.